Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9g3cWpNsCDE.md

 ### Transcript

-> jason trolls that they live under the bridge you know what i haven't said it yet but i would live under that bridge i would live there
+> jason trolls that they live under the bridge you know what I haven't said it yet but I would live under that bridge I would live there